Active Substance: mycophenolate mofetil

 CellCept was as effective as azathioprine and more effective than placebo in preventing the rejection of transplanted kidneys after six months.
 In children undergoing kidney transplants, the rejection rates were similar to those seen in adults taking CellCept and lower than those seen in other studies of children who did not receive CellCept.

-In the heart transplant study, around 38% of patients taking CellCept and those taking azathioprine experienced rejection after six months.
-Following liver transplant, 38% of the patients taking CellCept had rejected their new liver after six months, compared with 48% of those taking azathioprine, but the proportion of patients who had lost their new liver after a year was similar in the two groups, at around 4%.
+In the heart transplant study, around 38% of adult patients taking CellCept and those taking azathioprine experienced rejection after six months.
+Following liver transplant, 38% of the adult patients taking CellCept had rejected their new liver after six months, compared with 48% of those taking azathioprine, but the proportion of patients who had lost their new liver after a year was similar in the two groups, at around 4%.

 What is the risk associated with CellCept?

 The most serious risk associated with CellCept is the possible development of cancer, particularly lymphoma and skin cancer.
-The most common side effects with CellCept used in combination with ciclosporin and corticosteroids (seen in more than 1 patient in 10) are sepsis (blood infection), gastrointestinal candidiasis (a fungal infection of the stomach or gut), urinary-tract infection (infection of the structures that carry urine), herpes simplex (a viral infection that causes cold sores), herpes zoster (a viral infection that causes chickenpox and shingles), leucopenia (low white-blood-cell counts), thrombocytopenia (low blood platelet counts), anaemia (low red-blood-cell counts), vomiting, abdominal (tummy) pain, diarrhoea and nausea (feeling sick).
+The most common side effects with CellCept used in combination with ciclosporin and corticosteroids (seen in more than 1 patient in 10) are sepsis (blood infection), gastrointestinal candidiasis (a fungal infection of the stomach or gut), urinary tract infection (infection of the structures that carry urine), herpes simplex (a viral infection that causes cold sores), herpes zoster (a viral infection that causes chickenpox and shingles), leucopenia (low white blood cell counts), thrombocytopenia (low blood platelet counts), anaemia (low red blood cell counts), vomiting, abdominal (tummy) pain, diarrhoea and nausea (feeling sick).
 For the full list of side effects reported with CellCept, see the package leaflet.

 Why has CellCept been approved?